 Centering the Margins (CTM) is an EROC framework that focuses and centers historically underserved and marginalized student survivors in the campus anti-rape movement and attends to the particular needs of those survivors.
 According to the 2019 Association of American Universities Campus Climate Survey that was conducted nationally, the rate of sexual violence incidents increased, especially for women-identified, transgender, queer, and gender non-conforming students.

-Under the the CTM Framework, all programs and initiatives are created with the aim to support, educate, prevent, and end sexual violence against marginalized communities by providing virtual and future in-person community spaces, mental health and legal resources, and advocacy through policy legislation that protects students’ rights and hold schools accountable are prioritized.
+Under our CTM Framework, all programs and initiatives are created with the aim to support, educate, prevent, and end sexual violence against marginalized communities by providing virtual and future in-person community spaces, mental health, and legal resources, and advocacy through policy legislation that protects students’ rights and holds schools accountable is prioritized.

-EROC aims to fill the disparity of resources between different communities, be more inclusive of HBCUs and its students when addressing campus sexual assault, and provide education on Title IX, VI, and II rights.
+EROC aims to fill the disparity of resources between different communities, be more inclusive of Historically Black College and Universities, Tribal-Serving Institutions, Hispanic-Serving Institutions, Community Colleges, and Rural-Serving Institutions, and their students when addressing campus sexual assault, and provide education on Title IX, VI, and II rights.